Simultaneous Interpreting Services

 London simultaneous interpreting simultaneous interpretation agencies

-Why do we use Simultaneous interpreting?
+Why do we use simultaneous interpreting services?

 Simultaneous interpreting is very quick when compared to consecutive interpreting, and the delay from the speaker speaking and the interpreter conveying their speech can be as short as a few seconds.
 Additionally, there are no pauses when simultaneous interpreting is done, unlike in consecutive interpreting where the speaker has to finish what they are saying before the interpreter interprets.
 Due to this quality of simultaneous interpreting, it’s often considered as done in real time.
 Simultaneous interpreting can also be a good tool to use if there are multiple languages needed.
 Therefore, the common places where one might require this style of interpreting is in large conferences and political meetings, such as those held by the European Union or United Nations.
-Businesses can also choose to use simultaneous interpreting where they have time-sensitive meetings, often involving negotiations for example, where the pauses in consecutive interpreting would interrupt the flow of the meeting.
+Businesses can also choose to use simultaneous interpreting services, where they have time-sensitive meetings, often involving negotiations for example, where the pauses in consecutive interpreting would interrupt the flow of the meeting.
 Simultaneous interpreting is rarely used for informal meetings.

 Simultaneous interpreters are linguistic superheroes, and here’s why